Con Slobodchikoff: Prairie dogs

-Slobodchikoff has supported preserving the habitats of prairie dogs.
-One specific area that has evidence of the destruction of their environment is New Mexico.
-An organization, Prairie Dog Pals, has dedicated themselves to prevent the suburban expansion that threatens the dog's lifestyles.
-Prairie Dogs are seen as bothersome creatures to government employees.
-They are viewed as a threat to home owners and the general public by digging burrows into parks and playgrounds.
-As a capstone species, their extinction will be the cause of the extinction of other creatures.
-Drastic measures such as poisoning, bulldozing and drowning their habitats have been implemented by housing and shopping center expansion.
-This has caused a major push in Slobodchikoff research, because of his drive to inform society of how intelligent these remarkable creatures are, and how they can really can contribute to further research.
+Through Slobodchikoff's research, prairie dogs demonstrated productivity—the ability to construct new words for novel objects or animals—a trait previously thought exclusive to humans.
+His team has used computer technology to analyze prairie dog grammar, revealing how vocalizations combine into word-like structures and sentences.

-Slobodchikoff has examined the language, communication, and social behavior of prairie dogs for more than forty years.
-He selected prairie dogs as the main focus of his research because he believes they have a high degree of social behavior and are easy to study due to their close proximity.
-The prairie dogs live near the university where Slobodchikoff teaches, Northern Arizona University.
+Slobodchikoff advocates for preserving prairie dog habitats, particularly in New Mexico, where urban expansion threatens them.
+Although often viewed as pests for digging in parks, prairie dogs are keystone species essential to ecosystem survival.
+Amid destructive eradication methods like poisoning and bulldozing, fought by groups like Prairie Dog Pals, his research highlights their remarkable intelligence to drive conservation efforts.

 Dogs

 He also researches dogs' communication and writes a Dog Behavior Blog which gives some advice on how to solve behavior issues and has several short essays about some of the research about dogs and dog behavior.
 He has taken what he has learned from the findings of his research with prairie dogs to offer consultations about problems that pets may have with behavior and offer advice to correct those problems.
 He has also offered dog training classes based on what he has learned in his research.